ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

 ### Where do I get a YAML file?

-you can customize your settings by visiting the [Kingdom Hearts Settings Page](/games/Kingdom%20Hearts/player-settings).
+you can customize your settings by visiting the [Kingdom Hearts Options Page](/games/Kingdom%20Hearts/player-options).

 ## Connect to the MultiServer